herkkules/herkkules/README.md

 ---

-**Elbow Grease Services:**
+**Execution Services:**

 Turning strategic insights into measurable outcomes requires legwork.
 I support organisations in navigating critical periods, whether it be in-person opening new markets, researching a product, or integrating sensitive systems.
-Combining hands-on experience and strategic foresight ...
+Combining hands-on experience and strategic foresight I move initiatives from vision to reality.

 > - **Market Entry** requires more than a plan, it demands strategic network-building and partnerships.
 And a strong bias for action.
 I am at my creative best in cultivating local connections into partnerships and tangible business ventures.